 As we head into the week of Thanksgiving, it’s not too early to start planning for all the fun stuff that hits Austin every holiday season.
-From shopping and strolling to caroling and dancing, we’ve got your holiday spirit right here.
+From shopping and strolling to caroling and dancing, we’ve got ways to bring out your holiday spirit right here.

 November 23 – December 24, 10 a.m. – 10 p.m.